LLAW6251 & JDOC6251

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 2 Describe and explain property laws in the U.S. and China;
+CLO 2 Describe and explain property laws in English, Chinese and major continental European jurisdictions.

 2.2 LLM and JD Programme Learning Outcomes (PLOs)